JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 #### Prerequisites
-- For this guide we will assume that setup with Apache reverse proxy already exists with SSL enabled.
+- Existing Apache reverse proxy setup that is SSL enabled.
 Application resources which need to be protected using authentication are accessed via reverse proxy.
--  For the simplicity of the instruction set, we will use one of the webpage hosted by Apache server itself as application resource and configure authentication for the same.
+- For simplicity, we will use one of the webpage hosted directly on Apache server as application resource and configure authentication for the same.

 ## Setup Janssen server

-Janssen Server provides OpenID Connect Provider.

 Commands below can be used to install Janssen Authorization Server on an Ubuntu 20.04 system.
 More installation options are available [here](https://github.com/JanssenProject/jans/wiki#janssen-installation).
-For this guide, we would assume that Janssen installation host is accessible FQDN `https://janssen.op.io/`.
+For this guide, we would assume that Janssen server host is accessible via FQDN `https://janssen.op.io/`.

 ```
 wget https://repo.gluu.org/jans/jans_1.0.0~ubuntu20.04_amd64.deb